-The Privacy Act contains concepts similar to that of controllers and processors.
-Where an agency: (i) holds personal information as agent for, or for the sole purpose of processing the information on behalf of, another agency; and (ii) does not use or disclose the information for its own purposes, then the information will be deemed to be held by the agency on whose behalf it is held or processed.
+The Privacy Act uses the term "agency" which is similar to a controller and applied in a way that maintains a similar distinction between controllers and processors.
+In particular, where an agency: (i) holds personal information as agent for, or for the sole purpose of processing the information on behalf of, another agency; and (ii) does not use or disclose the information for its own purposes, then the information will be deemed to be held by the agency on whose behalf it is held or processed.

 Are both manual and electronic records subject to data protection legislation?

 Yes.
 The Privacy Act applies to all personal information collected, stored or held by an agency and is not reliant on the form in which the information is recorded.

 Are there any national derogations?

 The Privacy Act applies to all “agencies”, being any person or body of persons, whether corporate or unincorporated, and whether in the public sector or the private sector.

 Most organisations will fall within the definition of an 'agency'.
 Organisations specifically excluded from this definition include members of Parliament, courts and tribunals in relation to their judicial functions and the news media when they are conducting their news activities.

 In addition, individuals who collect or hold personal information for their own personal, family or household affairs are exempt from the Privacy Act (although this does not apply where the collection, disclosure, or use would be highly offensive to an ordinary reasonable person).

 The Privacy Act uses the term "personal information" and defines it as "information about an identifiable individual", including information relating to a death that is maintained by the Registrar-General pursuant to the Births, Deaths, Marriages, and Relationships Registration Act 1995 or its predecessors.